bloominstituteoftechnology/java-WordCount/README.md

 * Craft and use for loops
 * Craft and use Java conditionals, branching, including if-then, if-then-else, and switch statements
 * Craft and manipulate Collections
-* Craft and manipulate ArraysList Collections
+* Craft and manipulate ArrayList Collections
 * Craft and manipulate HashMap Collections

 ## Introduction